cncf/tag-contributor-strategy/website/content/accessibility/tips-when-attending-or-speaking-at-a-conference.md

 ---
-title: "Tips when no proper conference accommodations"
+title: "Tips for deaf/hoh conference attendees"
 date: 2023-10-01
 description: >
   Tips when attending or speaking at a conference that doesn't provide proper accommodations